HTML5 Form Validation

 Use regex to enforce a custom format.

-If input doesn’t match pattern, it shows the title
+If input doesn’t match pattern, it shows the title as tooltip.

 6️. step